fundu-rs/fundu/README.md

 `1ns` | `Duration::new(0, 1)` | cannot parse time units
 `1000` | When changing the default unit to `MilliSecond` -> `Duration::new(1, 0)` | is always seconds based
 `1e20` | `Duration::MAX` | panics or returns an error due to: `can not convert float seconds to Duration: value is either too big or NaN`
-`infinity` | `DURATION::MAX` | panics or returns an error due to: `can not convert float seconds to Duration: value is either too big or NaN`
+`infinity` | `Duration::MAX` | panics or returns an error due to: `can not convert float seconds to Duration: value is either too big or NaN`

 `fundu` has a small impact on performance when the input is small but performs better for large input (See [performance](#benchmarks)).
 Depending on the input data and if you need to parse a